 Barrier #1: Physical tension

 If you made it through a balanced asana practice and you still feel tension in your body, consider that more stretching may not be the answer.
 Another method for releasing residual tightness whilst staying insavasana is to take a breath in, and contract the muscles surrounding the point of tension.
 Hold your breath for a moment, then release the contraction with an exaggerated sigh, releasing some of the tension.
 Physical tension may be linked emotional, mental, or spiritual tension, and sometimes it’s worth it to take a step back, relax, and observe.
 While holding the muscle contraction, notice any emotional, mental or spiritual tension, and allow them to come to the surface so they can be released as you exhale.

 “Hmm, should I get groceries then a latte, or a latte then groceries?”

-Kumbhaka , or breath retention, is thought to bring calm and focus to the mind.
-To begin: Inhale to four fifths of your lung capacity.
-Then, seal the throat ( jalandara bandha ), tighten your abdominals, and engage your pelvic floor ( mula bandha ).
-It should feel like you’re using your muscles to hug your lungs and abdomen from the top, bottom, and around all the sides.
-Retain your breath for a few seconds (but not to the point of feeling panicky), then release all contraction and sigh out your breath.
-Reset with a couple ujjayi breaths , then repeat twice more.
-Over time, you may work up to practicing kumbhaka at the end of every inhale for two or three minutes.
+Kumbhaka, or breath retention, is thought to bring calm and focus to the mind.
+To begin, inhale to 85 per cent of your lung capacity.
+Then, seal the throat (jalandara bandha) by pressing your tongue to the back of the throat, tighten your abdominals, and engage your pelvic floor (mula bandha).
+It may feel like you’re using your muscles to hug your lungs and abdomen from the top, bottom, and around all the sides.
+Retain your breath for a few seconds (but not to the point of feeling panicky), then release the contraction and sigh your breath out through your mouth.
+Reset with a coupleujjayibreaths (deep breaths in and out through the nose), then repeat twice more.
+Over time, you may work up to practicingkumbhaka at the end of every inhale for two or three minutes.